clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ---
+author: CWiki
 title: About Front Matter
-author: CWiki
-date: 2017-12-24T17:15:16.000000-05:00
+date: 2017-12-24T17:15:16.000-05:00
-updated: 2018-03-11T10:34:00.301051-04:00
+modified: 2018-06-19T09:58:53.242-04:00
 tags:
   - about
   - front matter
-  - meta data
+  - metadata
 ---

-The information is relevant only if you use the [[About Import/Export|Import/Export]] capabilities of CWiki to read and save posts to and from disk.
+This information is relevant only if you use the [[About Import/Export|Import/Export]] capabilities of CWiki to read and save posts to and from disk.

 Front matter is meta-information you can include in your post file in a special section of text at the top of a Markdown file.
-CWiki supports front matter in the [YAML](http://yaml.org/) format as supported by the [Hugo](https://gohugo.io) or [Jekyll](https://github.com/jekyll/jekyll) static blog generator.
-(CWiki does not support templating like either Hugo or Jekyll does.)
+CWiki supports front matter in the [YAML](http://yaml.org/) format as supported by the [Hugo](https://gohugo.io) or [Jekyll](https://github.com/jekyll/jekyll) static blog generators.
+(CWiki does not support templating as both Hugo and Jekyll do.)

-CWiki handles a very small subset of what YAML can do.
+CWiki handles a minimal subset of what YAML can do.
 It just looks for a few different tags to use in wiki page descriptions.
 For example, the front matter for this document consists of:

 ```yaml
 ---